 - Who handles non-CDER drug shortages?

-- Why aren’t all drugs in short supply listed on the Drug Shortage web page?
+- Why aren’t all drugs in short supply listed on the Drug Shortages web page?

-- How does the CDER Drug Shortage Program find out about shortages?
+- How does the CDER Drug Shortage Staff find out about shortages?

-- How does the CDER Drug Shortage Program verify that a shortage exists?
+- How does the CDER Drug Shortage Staff verify that a shortage exists?